What is better than eating in a local market? Eating a tasty paella in an old modernist and beautiful market.

 43. Not just a Train Station

-The train station might not be interesting as a first sight, but as it is in the heart of the city you will go by.
+The train station might not be interesting at first sight, but as it is in the heart of the city, you will end up passing by.
 It is located just next to the bullring.

 The building itself is one of the main works of the Valencian Art Noveau and it was declared Goof of Cultural heritage in 1987.

-Therefore, why not giving it a second chance having a larger look?
+Therefore, why not give it a second chance by having a closer look?

-I do recommend to have a glance at the interior too, as the decoration of theh vestibule is also beautiful.
+I do recommend to have a glance at the interior too, as the decoration of the vestibule is also beautiful.